 There’s going to be a lot of great food on the itinerary, so let’s get some fitness in.
 Take a trek to one of our hiking, jogging or biking trails and get active.
 Spartanburg is the state’s first Bicycle Friendly Community, and you can rent a bike from one of five B-Cycle stations.
 If you’re feeling more of a no-wheels adventure, head to the Cottonwood Trail, Mary Black Rail Trail or Croft State Park for miles of walking and hiking trails.

 It’s time to get ready because the Panthers usually take the field in an hour.
 About a Cam Newton pass from Wofford is Krispy Kreme, a fan favorite likely to be full of fellow Panthers fans before and after practice.
 For something a little more local, a variety of delicious breakfast options can be found at Downtown Deli and Donuts, The Crepe Factory and Little River Coffee Bar, and Health in Hand Juice & Smoothie Bar can hook you up with health-conscious smoothies.
-Fuel up for the day with breakfast and a cup (or two) of coffee from Little River, Bella Latte or Starbucks – one near the practice fields and another downtown, which just opened earlier this year.
+Fuel up for the day with breakfast and a cup (or two) of coffee from Little River, Bella Latte or Starbucks – one near the practice fields and another downtown.

 Now that you’re full from breakfast, you’ll want to head to Wofford to get a good spot for practice.
 Make sure you check Panthers.com for the important highlights and developments following each day’s session.
 Put on your sunscreen, grab a seat and settle in.
 If you’re the social media type, make sure to tag #PanthersCamp on all your blue-and black-clad selfies.